day 3- passion for god

 As the scripture says, “If we confess our sins to him, he is faithful and just to forgive us and to cleanse us from every wrong” (1 John 1.9).
 Now is the time to search our hearts and to be fully known by God.
 As we focus on the cross and resurrection, we need to be honest with God, hiding nothing.
 Remember as well that there is no darkness too deep for God: His own Son suffered death on a cross under a greater burden than any have known before or after Him – He descended deeper into the darkness.
 There is no depth to which we may sink, where He has not been, or where we will be out of reach of the mercy of God.

-Suggestion: For fasting from various media, continue the practices from last week and add to them if you can.
-Cut back on, or eliminate, TV, the radio, the internet, the computer, etc. And finally, whenever you have free time because you have given something up, be sure to give the time to God.
+Suggestion: For fasting from various media, cut back on, or eliminate, TV, the radio, the internet, the computer, etc. And whenever you have free time because you have given something up, be sure to give the time to God.

 • Have you acknowledged your sinfulness to our Most Holy God?